Ariane-augustoni/Ariane-augustoni.github.io/time.md

 </div>

 <div style="text-align: justify;">
-Are you curious to learn about the ethical considerations that were taken into account during this project?
-You can read about them [here](/Women_and_movies/ethics/).
+    Are you curious to learn about the ethical considerations taken into account while performing this project?
+You can read about them <a href="/Women_and_movies/ethics/">here</a>.
 </div>